 I was not angry.

-I sat outside of his door and just waited for him to come out again, and again, and again.
+Let me give you the example of one of our sons.
+I sat outside of his door and waited for him to come out again, and again, and again.

 RELATED–>> We also do this trick to help him sleep all night long (if your child wakes up in the middle of the night, this tip is a game-changer!
 It can help your child sleep all night long!)